Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The heartbeat is the rhythmic contraction of the heart muscle's 4 chambers.
 The heart muscle has a special system that creates and sends electrical signals to activate these 4 chambers.
 First, a signal generated in the right upper chamber of the heart tells the 2 upper chambers (atria) to squeeze.
-This moves blood to the ventricles.
-Next, signals tell the ventricles to squeeze.
+This moves blood to the 2 lower chambers (ventricles).
+Next, electrical signals tell the ventricles to squeeze.
 This moves blood to the lungs and body.

-Groups of special cells in the right atrium, called nodes, send the heart’s electrical signals.
+Groups of special cells in the right atrium, called nodes, send out the heart’s electrical signals.
 The signals travel along pathways.
 In the ventricles, these pathways are called bundle branches.